watchiMass/watchiMass/README.md

-# Hi 👋, I'm Théodore Massima
+#### Hi 👋, I'm Théodore Massima

-I am a Platform Engineer passionate about building resilient systems, cloud infrastructure and distributed systems.
+A Platform Engineer passionate about building resilient systems, cloud infrastructure and distributed systems.
 Currently geeked out on database architectures and API development !

 ---

-## About me
+#### About me

 ---

-## Interests
+#### Interests

 - Platform Engineering & SRE
 - Infrastructure as Code with Terraform